radius-project/blog/radblog/content/posts/2025/rag-chatbot/index.md

 1.  `ACI`: A lightweight environment for quick testing running on Azure Container Instances
 2.  `AKS Dev`: A development environment running on Azure Kubernetes Service
-3.  `AKS Prod` A production environment with stricter governance running on Azure Kubernetes Service
+3.  `AKS Prod`: A production environment with stricter governance running on Azure Kubernetes Service

 Radius deploys the exact same application definition to all three environments without requiring any changes to the code or the `app.bicep` file.